Ecommerce software development company

 • Personalised homepage and category page product ranking

-• AI-powered search that handles natural language queries and returns relevant results
+• AI search that handles natural language queries and returns relevant results

 • Dynamic pricing recommendations by customer segment and demand signal